artfulrobot/patchwork/README.md

 If you can't patch it you can either:

-- throw an exception
+- throw an exception.
+It is advised to throw one of:

+   - `Civi\Patchwork\CannotIncludeException` if you would like the outcome to be that no code (not even the original) gets used.

+   - `Civi\Patchwork\PatchingFailedException` if you would like the outcome to be that the original code gets used.
-- set the `$code` to something falsy.

-In which case the original core file will be used (and an error logged).
+- set the `$code` to something falsy in which case the original core file will be used (and an error logged).

 ## Won't this slow my site down - all this patching?